What is Booting in OS? Meaning, Types, Process, and 6 Steps Explained

 • Its main job is to locate the OS kernel (like vmlinuz for Linux or ntoskrnl.exe for Windows) and load it into memory.

-Types of Booting
+Types of Booting in OS

 Types of Booting In Computer

-1. Warm or Soft Booting
+2. Warm or Soft Booting in OS

 A warm boot, as opposed to a cold boot, which begins the system from a powered-off state, occurs when the system is already functioning.
 It usually retains power to the hardware and is activated by an operating system command (such as Restart) or a key sequence (for example, Ctrl + Alt + Del).
-During a warm boot, the system restarts software processes but does not do a full power cycle or POST (Power-On Self-Test).
+During a warm boot in OS, the system restarts software processes but does not do a full power cycle or POST (Power-On Self-Test).

 We came across a new term, “POST” up there; let’s define it before moving ahead!

-What is Power-On Self Test?
+What is Power-On Self Test in OS?

 POST is the first checkup the system performs as it boots.
 It confirms that critical hardware such as the CPU, RAM, storage devices, and other attached devices are functioning correctly.
 During which POST will either return output, display an error message, or generate a beep code if there is a problem.
-If all goes well, the system starts loading the OS.
+If all goes well, the system starts loading the Operating System.

 What is Power-On Self Test

-What is the Master Boot Record (MBR)?
+What is Master Boot Record (MBR) in OS?

-• A map that shows how the drive is divided (called the partition table)
+• A map that shows how the drive is divided (called the partition table).

-• A short program that begins loading your operating system
+• A short program that begins loading your operating system.

 What is the Master Boot Record (MBR)